pugur523/ama-tweaks/README.md

 `disablePlacementOnPortalSides`

 > Prevents block placement on sliced nether portal sides.
-This feature is heavily inspired by [taichi-tweaks](https://github.com/TaichiServer/taichi-tweaks)
+This feature was ported from [taichi-tweaks](https://github.com/TaichiServer/taichi-tweaks)